johnfn/category-blog/README.md

 ## analytics

 The category blog has support for Google Analytics.
-Just drop the code GA gives you into static/js/analytics.js
+Just drop the code GA gives you into static/js/analytics.js (and remove mine!)

 ## notes